Conrado Estrella III

-Conrado Masonsong Estrella III (born September 12, 1960) is a Filipino politician serving as the Secretary of Agrarian Reform since June 30, 2022.
-He was previously one of the deputy speakers of the 18th Congress under the leadership of Speaker Alan Peter Cayetano and Lord Allan Velasco.
+Conrado Masonsong Estrella III (born September 12, 1960) is a Filipino politician serving as the 15th secretary of agrarian reform since 2022.
+He previously served as a representative for Abono Partylist from 2013 to 2022 and for Pangasinan's sixth district from 1987 to 1995 and from 2001 to 2010.
+He was previously one of the deputy speakers of the 18th Congress under the leadership of first of Speaker Alan Peter Cayetano and then Speaker Lord Allan Velasco.

-Early life
+Early life and education

-Estrella was born on September 12, 1960 in Manila to former Congressman Robert B. Estrella Sr. and Ma.
+Estrella was born on September 12, 1960, in Manila to former Congressman Robert B. Estrella Sr. and Ma.
 Teresita Masonsong-Estrella.
-He is the grandson of Conrado Estrella Sr., a former governor of Pangasinan and Secretary/Minister of Agrarian Reform during the Marcos Sr. administration.
+He is the grandson of Conrado Estrella Sr., a former governor of Pangasinan and secretary/minister of Agrarian Reform during the Marcos Sr. administration.

-Education

 He graduated from De La Salle University with a degree in history and political science.

-Political career
+Local politics

 His early political career began in the Kabataang Barangay (KB) where he became the president of the provincial KB federation of Pangasinan, chairman of the regional KB federation of Ilocos Region, and member of the KB National Council.
 From 1980 to 1985, he was a member of the Pangasinan Provincial Board.